bminer/node-blade/README.md

 - Write extremely readable short-hand HTML
 - Insert escaped and unescaped text and vanilla JavaScript code
 - Code and text are escaped by default for security/convenience
-- True client-side template support with caching, etc.
 - Functions (like Jade mixins)
 - Dynamic file includes
 - Regular blocks and Parameterized blocks
+- True client-side template support with caching, etc.
+- Supports Express.JS
+- HTML Comments and block comments
 - Text filters

 Blade does more than Jade, and it does less than Jade.
 Your Jade templates